xaur/proposal/propsals/proposal-draft.md

 * Events and workshops about Decred technology and blockchain in order to meet people in real life, explain to them this great technology and make them fall in love with it and use it, and increase our network.

-This proposal budget will cover all marketing materials, travel expenses and sponsorship/event organization as well as working hours.
+This proposal budget will cover all marketing materials, travel expenses and sponsorship/event organization as well as working hours, as for text translations they will not be included in this proposal because they are funded by kozel's [proposal](https://proposals.decred.org/proposals/c093b8a).

 ## Who?